ymlmesia-rgb/cs2-portfolio/q1/cybersecurity.md

 | Parent Bank Account | Do not collect | Unrelated to club sign-ups. |
 ---
 ## Privacy Question
-Why is it safer to collect only information that the program actually needs? > It is safer because it limits potential danger/damage.
+Why is it safer to collect only information that the program actually needs?
+> It is safer because it limits potential danger/damage.
 If a system goes through a data breach, uncollected data cannot be stolen, leaked, or misused.
 ---
 # Part C - Security-Focused Validation Rules
-Complete the table before writing your program.
 | Data Captured | Expected Input | Possible Risk | Invalid Input Example | Validation Rule | Error Message |
 |---|---|---|---|---|---|
 | Student Name | String that is not empty. | Missing identity. |""| Name must not be blank. | Name cannot be empty.
 Please enter your name. |